MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy is no longer supported.
 It is replaced by [DiagnosticData](#diagnosticdata) (for Windows 7, Windows 8, and macOS) and Allow Telemetry on Win 10 ([https://go.microsoft.com/fwlink/?linkid=2099569](https://go.microsoft.com/fwlink/?linkid=2099569)).

-This policy enables reporting of usage and crash-related data about Google Chrome to Microsoft.
+This policy enables reporting of usage and crash-related data about Microsoft Edge to Microsoft.

 Enable this policy to send reporting of usage and crash-related data to Microsoft.
 Disable this policy to not send the data to Microsoft.
 In both cases, users can't change or override the setting.

-On Windows 10, if you don't configure this policy, Google Chrome will default to the Windows diagnostic data setting.
-If you enable this policy, Google Chrome will only send usage data if the Windows Diagnostic data setting is set to Enhanced or Full.
-If you disable this policy, Google Chrome will not send usage data.
+On Windows 10, if you don't configure this policy, Microsoft Edge will default to the Windows diagnostic data setting.
+If you enable this policy, Microsoft Edge will only send usage data if the Windows Diagnostic data setting is set to Enhanced or Full.
+If you disable this policy, Microsoft Edge will not send usage data.
 Crash-related data is sent based on the Windows Diagnostic data setting.
 Learn more about Windows Diagnostic data settings at [https://go.microsoft.com/fwlink/?linkid=2099569](https://go.microsoft.com/fwlink/?linkid=2099569)

 On Windows 7, Windows 8, and macOS, this policy controls sending usage and crash-related data.
-If you don't configure this policy, Google Chrome will default to the user's preference.
+If you don't configure this policy, Microsoft Edge will default to the user's preference.

 To enable this policy,[SendSiteInfoToImproveServices](#sendsiteinfotoimproveservices) must be set to Enabled.
 If [MetricsReportingEnabled](#metricsreportingenabled) or [SendSiteInfoToImproveServices](#sendsiteinfotoimproveservices) is Not Configured or Disabled, this data will not be sent to Microsoft.